How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 Specialized online buyers, such as White Pine, are often the safest and most secure way to sell your engagement ring, with fair and accurate valuations, discreet (and fast) transactions, and customer protection policies in place.

-While it’s totally reasonable to be a little hesitant in putting your complete trust in someone you can’t physically see, specialized diamond estate jewelry buyers – at least the credible ones – will have a large catalog of customer testimonials and social proof that display their reputation for fair and honest transactions, providing you with peace of mind and assurance that you’ll get a fair deal for your ring.
+While it’s reasonable to be a little hesitant in putting your complete trust in someone you can’t physically see, specialized diamond estate jewelry buyers – at least the credible ones – will have an extensive catalog of customer testimonials and social proof that display their reputation for fair and honest transactions, providing you with peace of mind and assurance that you’ll get a fair deal for your ring.

 Jewelry Stores

-While jewelry stores are generally a great option, they often only have a handle on local pricing and only buy stones that suit the local market (since that’s who they’re reselling to).
-Which means you could missing out on better prices with a national buyer.
+While jewelry stores are generally a great option, they often only have a handle on local pricing and buy stones that suit the local market (since that’s who they’re reselling to).
+Which means you could miss out on better prices with a national buyer.

 Online Marketplaces

-Online Marketplaces such as eBay, Craigslist, and Facebook Marketplace can be a quick and easy way to sell your engagement ring, but they also come with risks such as fraud and lack of protection.
+Online Marketplaces such as eBay, Craigslist, and Facebook Marketplace can be quick and easy ways to sell your engagement ring, but they also come with risks, such as fraud and lack of protection.

 Consignment

-A common downside to consignment, however, is that the process is often slow.
-And when you do receive an offer for your ring, you then have to pay a percentage/commission back to the retailer, resulting in less take-home cash for you.
+However, a common downside to consignment is that the process is often slow.
+When you do receive an offer for your ring, you then have to pay a percentage/commission back to the retailer, resulting in less take-home cash.

 Auction Houses